urbien/vortexhealing/README.md

 As with genmods for other non-age-related targets, we need consistent research and experimentation in this area.
 After all, average age of VortexHealing community member is quite high, as this type of inner work requires maturity.
 If we can address some of the aging procsses, we can do healing of many deseases before and even after they emerge.
 See my review on recent [longevity breakthroughs](https://github.com/urbien/longevity).
 Note for example, a recent thymus regrowth experiment which resulted in the whole-body rejuvenation.
 Ric did an activation of his thymus, inspired by such research (post is somewhere on FB Group..).

-# Helping VortexHealing practitioners to make a living
+# Helping VortexHealing practitioners make a living
 VortexHealing is a healing art and many students are trying to make a living as a full-time healer.
 Yet most are struggling to sustain themeselves.
 Below are some ideas on how technology and processes supported by technology might be of help:

 ## Higher-level students working on lower-level students
 I suspect a high percentage of healing income of higher level students comes from healing done on students that started work on their systems fairly recently.
 Yet in my experience, finding the right healer for a particular issue is very hard, and things to focus on are not so clear.
 After gathering such info, I find myself constantly advising other students and making referrals to higher level students.
 It appears just listing healings by the level of their classes taken is helpful but inadequate.
 So here is an idea: list healers by their core specialty: